Carly07/the_gin_shed/README.md

 10. Once the app has finished building, click the 'Open App' button provided.

-11. Add /admin to the end of the website url, log in to the admin panel with your superuser account and then create instances of Products, Cocktails and Blog Posts within the new database to the site runs as expected.
+11. Add `/admin` to the end of the website url, log in to the admin panel with your superuser account and then create instances of Products, Cocktails and Blog Posts within the new database to the site runs as expected.

 ## Credits

 ### Content
-* The product images and detail were taken from craft [Craft Gins](https://craftgins.co.uk/).
+* The product images and detail were taken from [Craft Gins](https://craftgins.co.uk/).
 * All the cocktail recipes including the images used within this site were sourced from [BBC Good Food](https://www.bbcgoodfood.com/).
 * The blog posts were taken from a book called, The Bartender's Guide to Gin.
 * Terms and conditions template was provided by <a target="_blank" href="https://www.nibusinessinfo.co.uk/content/sample-website-terms-and-conditions-use">NIBusinessInfo.co.uk</a>